cdcrypto/pumpfunsniper/README.md

 # PumpSniper

 A high-performance sniper tool for pump.fun tokens, designed to execute trades with minimal latency by monitoring dev wallet addresses.
 Written in native JS and HTML for speed comptetitiveness.
-Let me know if any isssues, this is just first draft
+Let me know if any isssues, this is just first draft.
+One of main advantages is that it uses a custom websocket feed, which is faster than the pump

 ## Overview